the13fools/lets-get-lost/about.md

 ## Structural

 This course was made possible though the trust and support of David Kelly and Susan Geoff - I am grateful for having had the opportunity to explore this thought this summer.
-Similarly, I'd like to thank everyone at HCSSiM this summer (particularly those in this mini) who put up with my silliness.
+Similarly, I'd like to thank everyone at HCSSiM this summer (particularly those in this mini) who put up with my foolishness.

 While on the subject, if you are in (high) school and want more of this flavor of thinking in your life, get in touch with [HCSSiM](http://hcssim.org) or [mathILy](http://www.mathily.org/).
 If you are in college consider [BSM](http://www.budapestsemesters.com/).